jonnyweatherly/aajonusnet/md/Misc/Iridology.md

+Excerpted from a personal letter answering a subscriber.

 Iridology is not mainstream-established science. ...
 I found that present day iridology lacks many aspects that I discovered when comparing iris photos of people with like/similar conditions from 1971 to about 1995.